Taanakkaran: Plot

-The plot is set in 1999.
-Arivu is a young cop who just got selected in the Tamil Nadu Police and is sent to the PRS (Police Recruit School) for training.
-He is joined by a few of his friends and soon befriends other trainees.
-A few among them are older policemen, who cleared their interviews in 1982, but due to political reasons, could not get placed till date.
-Most of the trainers see them as unfit old men and mock them.
-However, Arivu motivates them.
+The story is set in 1999 where Arivu (Vikram Prabhu) is a young cop who just got selected into Tamil Nadu Police topping his batch and is sent to a Police Recruit School (PRS) for training.
+He is joined by a few of his friends and soon befriends other trainees of his batch.
+A few amongst them are much older trainees, who cleared their selection rounds in 1982, but due to some political reasons, could not get placed.
+They all get placed only in 1999 following a long court process.
+Most of the trainers of the school see these old trainees as unfit men and constantly mock them.
+However, Arivu supports them.

-The PRS is run by Inspector Muthupandi, a stern but corrupt officer who is feared by all.
-One of his aides is Eshwaramurthy, a very strict and ruthless trainer, who has a record of winning all the parades and even resulting in the deaths of a few trainees in the name of very hard training (Extra Drill called as ED).
-On the very first day of training, one of Arivu's friend from the '82 batch faces the wrath of Muthupandi after he complains about the lack of toilet facilities in the campus.
-Soon, Easwara Moorthy starts seeing Arivu as a rival and warns him that he will not allow him to pass the training.
-He follows many tactics to brutally punish and demotivate Arivu and his batch.
+The PRS is run by Inspector Muthupandi (Madhusudhan Rao), a stern but corrupt officer, who is feared by all.
+One of his aides Eshwaramurthy (Lal), is a very strict and ruthless trainer, who has a record of winning all the parades and even resulting in the deaths of a few trainees in the name of extreme training, known as Extra Drill (ED).
+On the very first day of training, one of Arivu's friends from the '82 batch, faces the wrath of Muthupandi after he complains about the lack of proper toilet facilities in the campus.
+Soon, Eshwaramurthy starts seeing Arivu as his rival, and warns him that he will not allow him to pass the training.
+He devices many tactics to brutally punish and demotivate Arivu and his batch.
+Eshwaramurthy warns Arivu and his friends to leave the training and find some other job.
+However, Arivu stays stubborn in continuing the training and also motivates his fellow batchmates to fight without fearing for Eshwaramuthy.
+Eeshwari (Anjali Nair) is a constable in PRS who develops an affection towards Arivu.
+Mathi (Bose Venkat) is a good Inspector who handles law classes for the trainees and has a good image on Arivu.

-How Arivu manages to win against all these odds forms the rest of the story.